 Only Active Fellows, Active Osteopathic Fellows, Life Fellows, Life Osteopathic Fellows, Active Members and Life Members are eligible to vote in Academy elections.

 Voting fellows and members who have not voted electronically in previous elections will receive an online opt-in email in the early Fall.
-Those who choose to opt-in to the online ballot or who have voted online in previous elections, will receive their electronic voting materials via email on Oct.
-14, 2019.
+Those who choose to opt-in to the online ballot or who have voted online in previous elections, will receive their electronic voting materials via mail on Nov.
+16, 2020.
 Emails will be sent to the email address listed in the Academy's membership database.
+Paper election materials will be sent to voting members who do not opt-in to the online ballot.
+Election closes at Noon (EST) on December 15, 2020.